-FDR is an independent dispute resolution scheme to help consumers and financial service providers to resolve disputes.
+FDRS is an independent dispute resolution scheme to help consumers and financial service providers to resolve disputes.
 The scheme is free for consumers to use.

-If an agreement between the parties cannot be reached, FDR issues a formal decision.
+Many disputes can be resolved in the initial stages of the dispute process, but those that can’t be resolved are escalated up through the three levels.
+If an agreement between the parties cannot be reached, FDRS issues a formal decision.
 If a consumer agrees with the formal decision it becomes binding on the Scheme Member.
 Consumers who are still not happy with the outcome have the option of taking their dispute through other channels such as the Courts or the Disputes Tribunal.

 The dispute resolution process